anjana-codes/datafun-03-analytics/README.md

 ## Objectives

-Create a Python module that demonstrates skills in fetching data from the web, processing it using Python collections, and writing the processed data to different file formats. creating project and cloning to machine
+Create a Python module that demonstrates skills in fetching data from the web, processing it using Python collections, and writing the processed data to different file formats.

 ## Create Github Repository

-GitHub Repository: datafun-03-analytics
+-GitHub Repository: datafun-03-analytics
-Documentation: README.md
+-Documentation: README.md
-Script: anjana_analytics.py
+-Script: anjana_analytics.py

 ## Clone to Vs Code

-open Vs Code terminal(PoweShell) git clone site_URL
+-open Vs Code terminal(PoweShell)
+-git clone site_URL

 ## Adding files
  -add a .py file to work in